Visiting Undara safely

 - rubbish bags.

 Undara Volcanic National Park is open 24 hours a day.
 Temporary seasonal closures may be encountered.
 In very wet periods, sections of caves may be flooded and closed to visitors.
+Access to the lava tubes is only by guided tour by Undara Experience and Bedrock Village.
 To protect breeding bats, access to the Wind Tunnel Complex and Barkers Cave is restricted from November–February.
 See park alerts for up-to-date information.

 Permits and fees